 2. Plan other unexpected surprises.

-Mind-blowing options abound and can be pulled together on the cheap, often with odds and ends you already have at home.
+Mind-blowing options can be pulled together on the cheap, often with odds and ends you already have at home.
 Some ideas:

-- Fill little plastic Easter eggs with random nuggets of distraction.
+- Fill little plastic eggs with random nuggets of distraction.
 Balled-up, colorful paper can do the trick.
 So can cut-out pictures from magazines and coloring books.
-(Depending on your child’s age, beware of filling eggs with items that could become choking hazards.)
+(Depending on your child’s age, beware of choking hazards.)

-- Flipbooks or coloring books can keep older toddlers happily occupied for quite a while.
+- Flipbooks or coloring books can keep older toddlers happily occupied.

 - Slinkies are always fun — and quiet!

-- Stickers and sticker books are exciting — especially if your little one is being introduced to the wonders of stickers for the very first time.
+- Stickers and sticker books are exciting — especially if your little one is being introduced to them for the very first time.

 - Got some construction paper?
 Got a glue stick?
-Try cutting up a whole bunch of strips of colorful construction paper before your trip and storing them away in a top-secret plastic baggie.
-On the plane, whip out the baggie and use the glue stick to string the strips of paper together in a long paper chain.
-A good mom friend of mine shared this idea with me, and she swears this activity can be hypnotic.
+Try cutting up a whole bunch of strips of colorful construction paper before your trip and storing them in a top-secret plastic baggie.
+On the plane, whip out the baggie and use the glue stick to string the strips of paper together in a long chain.

 3. Be a master storyteller.